 In medias res, perhaps the most successful technique, involves beginning in the middle of the action.
 Shakespeare used it extensively.

 Contemporary writers use it to great effect.
-Dan Brown used it artfully in the opening murder scene in The Da Vinci Code, describing a blood-drawn pentagram on a victim’s chest.
+Dan Brown used it artfully in the opening murder scene in The Da Vinci Code:

 Blockbuster movies use the technique because it works.

-Whether you’re a fan of Dan Brown, Lee Child, or Stephen Hunter, action commands attention, allowing the author to prove himself.
+Whether you’re a fan of Dan Brown, Lee Child, or Stephen Hunter, action commands attention.
+Action provides excitement and a hook for the reader, allowing the author time and opportunity to prove himself.

 Suspense hooks readers.